Danish hen: Genetic variations

 There are several colour variations of Danish hens, with brown as the most numerous, followed by black.
 Other colours include yellow, white, grey and silver neck.

 There is also a distinct short-legged variation of The Danish hen called Luttehøns within the species.
 Luttehøns has a predisposition for very short legs of only a few centimetres, while the claws are of ordinary size and capability.
 Luttehøns are calmer in nature, with less lust for flight.
 They tend to be slightly heavier, with an average weight of 2.25 kg and 2.00 kg for the cock and hen respectively, and the eggs weigh a minimum of 58 g.
 There is no lethal alleles when Luttehøns and ordinary long-legged Danish hens are crossed.

 A native genetic variation of dwarf hens has existed in Denmark since ancient times, but it proved hard to secure an original strain and it was not until 1952 that a plan for back-breeding a dwarf strain was launched officially by the association of Landhønseringen.
 The first results of this plan emerged in 1967.
 The origin of the original Danish dwarf hen is unknown.
-Back-breeding attempts has focused on a bantamising of the ordinary Danish Landrace.
+Back-breeding attempts has focused on a bantamising of the ordinary Danish chicken.
 Therefore, ordinary Danish hens are sometimes referred to as large Danish hens to separate them from the dwarf variation.
 The current strain of dwarf Danish hens is perhaps mixed with dwarf hens from Germany.

 A successful variation of dwarf Luttehøns has been bred from the large Danish hen in Denmark, with considerable progress in the years 1945–1950.
 It is a very trustful bird with a compact and firm body.
 The eggs are white and a minimum weight of 30 g for hatching eggs is required.
 The cocks weigh 800 g and the hens 700 g on average.
 A brown and a black strain exists.

-Gumpehøne is a variant of the Danish landrace hen, characterized by an inferior tail due to a few missing tail joints.
+Gumpehøne is a variant of the Danish chicken, characterized by an inferior tail due to a few missing tail joints.
 Only a few individuals exists.